davidthings/mocad/doc/reference.md

 "adafruit" rather than an abbreviation "ad" or "a"), and that all parts be named with an appropriate short prefix.
 Mocad parts, for example, are preceded with "mo".
 This is to reduce the likelihood of name clashes.

+When you build parts or your own projects, if you do it in a directory off the top of the project (i.e. in ```./myProject```) all references to parts will match those in the rest of the system, popping up a directory, to the project root, then dropping down into a new one for the part.
+For example ```../mocad/moShaft.scad``` works everywhere in this scheme.

 An optional service to parts library users is to present the provided components in an index.
-This can be modeled off the index in the ```mocad``` directory or any other.
-Mostly, it loads all the part from a single organization and presents them with a name label.
+This can be modeled off the index in the ```mocad``` directory (called ```moIndex.scad``` or any other.
+Mostly, it should load all the parts from a single organization and present them along with a name label.

-The top level index contains a meta index of all the part libraries.
+The top level index (```./index.scad```) contains a meta index of all the part libraries.

 # Parts